stolostron/deploy/README.md

 This repo defines 3 directories:
   - `prereqs` - contains yaml definitions for prerequisite objects (like namespaces)
-  - `multicloudhub-operator` - contains yaml definitions for setting up a `CatalogSource` for `multicloudhub-operator`
+  - `multiclusterhub-operator` - contains yaml definitions for setting up a `CatalogSource` for `multiclusterhub-operator`
-  - `multicloudhub` - contains yaml definitions for creating an instance of `MultiCloudHub` object type
+  - `multiclusterhub` - contains yaml definitions for creating an instance of `MultiClusterHub` object type

 Each of the three directories contains a `kustomization.yaml` file that will apply the yaml definitions to your OCP instance using `kubectl apply -k .` when run within the requiste directory.

-## To Deploy a MultiCloudHub Instance
+## To Deploy a MultiClusterHub Instance

 1. clone this repo locally
   ```bash